Our Team

 Prefers name to pronouns

-Alicia is a settler from Southern California where the original and current caretakers of the land, water, and air are the Cahuilla, Tongva, Luiseño, and Serrano peoples.
-Alicia graduated from the University of New Hampshire with a BA in Political Science, followed by DePaul University’s MA program in Sociology.
+Alicia is a settler of mixed European ancestry, raised in beautiful, sunny Southern California, where the original and current caretakers of the land, water, and air are the ancestors and descendants of the Cahuilla, Tongva, Luiseño, and Serrano peoples.
+Alicia graduated from the University of New Hampshire with a BA in Political Science, followed by an MA in Sociology at DePaul University

 Professionally, since 2006, Alicia has been working with survivors of sexual, relationship, and gender-based violence, harassment and harm.
-Alicia has held roles in the field at non-profits, in local government, and higher education.
 Prior to arriving at UBC in 2020, Alicia most recently served as the Director for the University of California Los Angeles’ Campus Assault Resources and Education Program and before that as the Director for Harvard University’s Office of Sexual Assault Prevention & Response.

 Alicia contextualizes the work with personal and political queerness, an atypical brain, and a commitment to the active learning required to be an accomplice in the tremendous work of accessibility, decolonization and anti-racism.
-Alicia currently serves on the Vancouver City Council’s 2SLGBTQIA Advisory Committee.
+Alicia formerly served on the Vancouver City Council’s 2SLGBTQIA Advisory Committee and continues to be deeply passionate about the rights, autonomy, and celebration of trans, nonbinary, and two-spirit people.

-Outside of work, Alicia can be found eating vegan tacos, devouring telenovelas, reading delicious fiction written by cis women, trans people of all genders, non-binary, two-spirit, and other gender diverse authors, cultivating streaming recommendations for “strong female leads,” smooshing the dog’s face, or FaceTiming with The World’s Cutest Niblings.
+Outside of work, Alicia can be found eating vegan tacos, devouring telenovelas, reading delicious fiction written by women, trans, and non-binary authors, cultivating streaming recommendations for “strong female leads,” smooshing the dog’s face, or FaceTiming with The World’s Cutest Niblings.

 Althea Evans, Administrative Manager